-Plant from October to early march (if frost permits).
-Space the cloves 15cm apart in rows 30cm apart.
-Uproot as soon as the leaves start to yellow, and leave them on the surface of the soil to ripen before storing them in a light, airy position, which is dry and frost free.
+Plant the cloves (pointy side up) 2cm deep from October to March (if frost permits) at 15cm intervals.
+Subsequent rows should be spaced at 30cm intervals.
+Gently lift when the leaves start to yellow, and leave them on the surface of the soil (or in a bright shed) to ripen before storing them in a light, airy position, which is dry and frost free.

 Do you want to ask a question about this?If so, click on the button and fill in the box below.
 We will post the question on the website, together with your alias (bunnykins, digger1, plantdotty etc etc) and where you are from (Sunningdale/Glasgow etc).
 We'll also post the answer to your question!